endorsementdb/endorsementdb.com/README.md

 who just wants the CliffNotes version but instead gets hit in the face by a thousand bullet points and twice as many references.)

-## Get involved

-This is a pretty monumental undertaking, and I could use all the help I can get.
-Tweet me [@endorsementdb] or send me an email at admin@endorsementdb.com if you want to get involved in any way!

 ## Credits

 Built by [@dellsystem], with contributions from [@tlornewr].
 Released under